zacharysyoung/Stenway_RSV-Specification/README.md

 ## Introduction

 The RSV format is a simple binary alternative to CSV that eliminates the problem of delimiters appearing as values and thus needing special handling of the value.
 The format is binary, and so cannot be handled by applications that are RSV-unaware; it is intended that users rely on RSV-aware applications to create, edit, import, or export an RSV file.

 This specification differs from [the original](https://github.com/Stenway/RSV-Specification) in that this spec does not define null values.

-This specification differs from RFC 4180 [^1] in that it doesn't describe how RSV might be used, e.g. trying to define a header.
+This specification differs from RFC 4180 [^1] in that it doesn't describe how RSV might be used, e.g. trying to define a header, or the shape of the data.

 ## Definition of the RSV format

- 1. A value is zero or more sequences of valid UTF-8 encode bytes, terminated by the end-of-value byte 0xFE (EOV).
-For example (spaces included for clarity):
+1. A value is zero or more sequences of valid UTF-8 encoded bytes, terminated by the end-of-value byte 0xFE (EOV).
+For example, one field "aaa" (spaces included for clarity):

     `aaa EOV`